benbrastmckie/ModalHistory/1_modal_logic/00_week/00_week.md

   - Historical Track
     - [80%] Write a final term paper (5k words)
       - Historical or contemporary
-    - [10%] Present a topic in class (15min)
+    - [10%] Presentation
-      - Discuss a paper or topic
+      - Lead discussion on a paper or present a special topic
       - Revising the class notes for that week
     - [10%] Open five [issues](https://github.com/benbrastmckie/ModalHistory/issues)
       - Raise a substantial question or make an observation